AdamGhareib/ChrisAdamIoT/README.md

-# Stuur een signaal van de ene NodeMCU naar de andere (via internet)
+# Send a signal from your NodeMCU to a different NodeMCU (Through the internet)

 - Gemaakt door Christiaan Dirven 500847226 & Adam el Ghareib, 500849066
-- 12 oktober 2022
+- 12 october 2022

 # Introduction

-In this tutorial you will learn to control a NodeMCU, using a second NodeMCU
+In this tutorial you will learn to send a signal from your NodeMCU to a different NodeMCU.

-# Benodigde hardware components
+# Required hardware components

 - 1x Arduino Board (ESP8266 Development Board)
-- 1x Button
+- 1x Arduino Button

 # Step 1: Creating and sharing a feed